ValeLang/Vale/scripts/build-compiler.md

 # Building the Compiler

-Here's how to build the Vale compiler.
+This page describes how to build the Vale compiler.

+Note that the below instructions don't build LLVM from source, but we highly recommend it.
+Building LLVM from source will enable its debug-only checks, which help immensely when modifying the compiler.

 ## Ubuntu